Gretel and Hansel: Is the Film Based on Real Events?

-January is typically considered the dumping ground for what many call “bad horror”.
-This explains why the beginning of the new decade brought in the likes ‘The Grudge‘, ‘Underwater‘, and ‘The Turning‘.
+January is typically considered the dumping ground for what many call “bad horror.”
+This explains why the beginning of the new decade brought in the likes of ‘The Grudge‘, ‘Underwater‘, and ‘The Turning.’
 But for the true lovers of the genre, each January comes with a fresh promise.
 Every once in a while, you get a January horror that changes the rules of the game.
 In our case this year, it seems to be Oz Perkins’ dark fantasy horror, ‘Gretel & Hansel’, that promises to take us back to the tale as old as time.

-Perkins is best known for his ‘The Blackcoat’s Daughter’, a slow burn horror that won him wide critical acclaim for his atmospheric and suspenseful filmmaking.
+Perkins is best known for his ‘The Blackcoat’s Daughter’, a slow-burn horror that won him wide critical acclaim for his atmospheric and suspenseful filmmaking.
 Staying true to its fantastical roots, the first look of Perkin’s ‘Gretel & Hansel’ offers a strong arthouse vibe, with something incredibly compelling about its cinematography and aesthetics.
-The trailer of the film itself leaves you unsettled and hungry for more, because, well, ‘Gretel & Hansel’ is delicious in more ways than one.
+The trailer of the film itself leaves you unsettled and hungry for more because, well, ‘Gretel & Hansel’ is delicious in more ways than one.

-“It’s awfully faithful to the original story.
+Despite staying true to the dark folktale, Perkin’s film does take a few liberties, especially with Gretel’s age as he wanted to make it more of a coming-of-age story.
+In an interview with EW, Perkins stated: “It’s awfully faithful to the original story.
 It’s got really only three principal characters: Hansel, Gretel, and the Witch.
-We tried to find a way to make it more of a coming of age story.
+We tried to find a way to make it more of a coming-of-age story.
 I wanted Gretel to be somewhat older than Hansel, so it didn’t feel like two twelve-year-olds – rather a sixteen-year-old and an eight-year-old.
 There was more of a feeling like Gretel having to take Hansel around everywhere she goes, and how that can impede one’s own evolution, how our attachments and the things that we love can sometimes get in the way of our growth.”

 Origin of the Folktale